PagerDuty/full-service-ownership-docs/docs/index.md

----
-cover:
-description: The Full-Service Ownership Ops Guide: A step-by-step guide for teams that want to fully own their services in production.
----
 ![PagerDuty](../assets/img/headers/FSO-Home.png)

 Full-service ownership means that people take responsibility for supporting the software they deliver, at every stage of the software/service lifecycle.
 That level of ownership brings development teams much closer to their customers, the business, and the value being delivered.
 This guide provides a step-by-step process that software delivery operations teams can use to ensure they are able to fully own their services.